Thuynh808/Security-Onion-SOC-Workshop/README.md

   - **Step 1: SSH into Security Onion from Windows VM**:
     - Start by opening a PowerShell window in the Windows VM.
-    - Use SSH to connect to the Security Onion VM with our username and password
+    - Use SSH to connect to the Security Onion VM with our username and password<br><br>
       - ```bash
         ssh streetrack@10.2.22.20
         ```